lantz/mininet/README.md

 Details about FreeBSD support are available on the [FreeBSD wiki Mininet page](https://wiki.freebsd.org/Mininet).

+Details about OpenBSD support are found in `INSTALL.OpenBSD`.

 ### Support

-Mininet is community-supported.
-We encourage you to join the Mininet mailing list, `mininet-discuss` at:
+This fork of Mininet is an experiment that isn't supported by the Mininet community; However, Mininet-related questions pertaining to the features of the original Mininet can be directed to `mininet-discuss`:

 <https://mailman.stanford.edu/mailman/listinfo/mininet-discuss>

 ### Join Us